Noahsok/React-JS-core-principles/README.md

 # React-JS-core-principles
 Basic notes for React.JS/ JS core principles
 - readme are basic notes and are not indepth.
-- Step-by-step files walk through core principles for react.js.
+- Step-by-step folder has specific files that walk through core principles for react.js.
 ## Javascript  Cor Principles

 #### Arrow function expressions